Fire on British-linked ship put out after Houthi strike in Gulf of Aden

 A second series of UK and US air strikes, carried out at the start of the week, appears to have done little to deter their action.

-On Saturday, UK Maritime Trade Operations also reported a vessel 780 nautical miles east of Hafun, Somalia, was also approached by a small craft with four people.
+A Ministry of Defence spokesperson said: “As with all coalition operations, commanders select the best equipment for the job.
+HMS Diamond is an air defence destroyer, which has been directly involved in successfully destroying Houthi drones targeting shipping in the Red Sea.

-Automatic rifles and a rocket propelled grenade were spotted, but the boat retreated after the onboard security team fired warning shots as it approached to within 300 metres, it said.
+“Equally the Royal Air Force has the capability to strike land targets with high precision, which is why Typhoon aircraft strikes have reduced the Houthis’ ability to conduct these attacks.”

-The British Government said in response to the Marlin Luanda attack: “We are aware of reports that the M/V Marlin Luanda, a Marshall Islands-flagged tanker, has sustained damage from attack in the Gulf of Aden.
+The UK Government said in response to the Marlin Luanda strike: “We are aware of reports that the M/V Marlin Luanda, a Marshall Islands-flagged tanker, has sustained damage from attack in the Gulf of Aden.

 “Current reports suggest no casualties and nearby coalition vessels are on the scene.